Suspect arrested in Florida in connection with suspicious packages sent to Democrats

 A male suspect was arrested in Florida on Friday morning in connection with the rash of suspicious packages sent to prominent Democrats nationwide, law enforcement sources confirmed to Fox News.

-A law enforcement source told Fox News that the suspect is a white male in his 50s, a former New Yorker, who was arrested in Aventura, Florida, who had prior arrests for terroristic threats.
+A law enforcement source told Fox News that the suspect is a white male in his 50s, a former New Yorker, who lives in Aventura, Florida, who had prior arrests for terroristic threats.
 Several of the packages went through a U.S. postal facility in Opa-locka, which is less than 10 miles from Aventura.

 The Department of Justice will hold a press conference at 2:30 p.m.
 ET.